 Functions and Types

 Each function and operator has rules about the types of arguments it allows.
-If an argument is not of an allowed type, the formula editor will display a warning and the column will be in an error state.
+If an argument does not match the acceptable input type, the formula editor will display a warning and the column will be in an error state.

-Function documentation will indicate if there are restrictions to argument types that can be used with that function.
+Sigma's function documentation will indicate if there are restrictions to argument types for the given function.
+See function index.

-Sometimes a value will not be recognized as the correct type, or a formula requires you to specify the type of entry.
+Sometimes a value will not be recognized as the correct type, or a formula will require that you specify its type.
 Use an appropriate type-conversion function to ensure the data is treated as the correct Type.
+Learn how.